godfrey-leung/shopping/README.md

 # Future Improvements

+While the current version provides a simple backend to support a (e-)shopping platform, following future improvements are considered in order to make this backend service more practical and powerful such that can be deployed in a real-world scenarios

+## shopping cart
 - add method to remove items from a shopping cart
 - add method to empty a shopping cart

+## product database
+- add more attribute columns for a product, e.g. product type, brand -

 # License

-This project is currently developed under the MIT license.
+This project is developed by Godfrey Leung.
 For more details, please refer to the license.